FebrianaPasonangSidauruk/pokemon/README.md

 # Pokemon

-This project is Home Assignment for Web Developer Internship - PT.
-Gravel Technology Indonesia

 ## Purpose of The Project

 This project aims to display a list of pokemon names and pictures along with their details using Pokemon API.